i502Club/OS_Square/readme.md

 NOTE The installation includes a version of Square.Connect dll and 3 supporting dlls which the installer places in the bin directory.
 The installation also installs the DotNetNuke.DependencyInjection & 2 supporting libraries.
-There is no sql provider with this module install but it is still best to *back up your db & file system as a precaution before installation.* The project also references DotNetNuke.DependencyInjection library in preparation for .net core support.
+There is no sql provider with this module install but it is still best to *back up both your db & file system as a precaution before installation.* The project also references DotNetNuke.DependencyInjection library in preparation for .net core support.